abhishek-pradhan/aspnetcore-docker/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+* Docker Desktop CE (I used for Windows)
+* Visual Studio Code (v1.41.1)
+* Visual Studio CE (2017)

+Note: Depending on the operating system of the host machines(s) that will build or run the containers, the image specified in the FROM statement may need to be changed.

 Since I wanted to create Windows container, I switched Docker desktop to Windows container.
-However, I think you can use Linux container too.
+However, if you want to use linux containers too, it works too.
+Only difference between Windows & Linux containers is change in Dockerfile.
+I have provided both Linux & Windows dockerfiles.
+For Linux, use Dockerfile with linux name in it (webapp-linux.Dockerfile or Dockerfile-linux)

 ### Tip
 No need to create Dockerfile on your own, you can create Dockerfile by navigating to WebApp folder / or folder where you have your .csproj file & then opening it in VS Code: